AmanJain2903/ScoreIt.AI/README.md

 - `main` for production
 - `staging` for staging
+- Pre-Deployment (Development Phase)
-- New functionalities are always developed inside feature branches: `feature/<feature-name>` which are merged to staging.
+  - New functionalities are always developed inside feature branches: `feature/<feature-name>` which are merged to main.
-- Bugfixes are handled via `bugfix/<bug-description>` branches which are merged to staging.
+  - Bugfixes are handled via `bugfix/<bug-description>` branches which are merged to main.
+- Post-Deployment (Maintenance Phase)
   - Major Releases are handled via `release/<version>` branches which are merged to staging.
   - Minor Releases are handled via `minor/<version>` branches which are merged to staging.
   - Patches Updates are handled via `patch/<version>` branches which are merged to staging.
 - No direct commits are made to `main` or `staging`.
 - Pull Requests (PRs) are created from `staging` branch to `main`.
 - GitHub Actions automatically runs Unit and Integration tests on PRs to `main` and `staging`.
 - Merges allowed only after all tests pass successfully.
+- Release Notes and Patch Notes maintaned for traceability.

 ✅ This workflow ensures isolated, clean, and traceable development!